ullenius/namnsdag/README.md

 * Includes a REST API that returns the names of the current day.

 ## Features
-* Vanilla node.js - no runtime depdencies.
+* Vanilla node.js - no runtime dependencies.

 * Up to date with the 2022 edition of the name calendar published by *Namnlängdskommittén*.